 You significantly improve your chances of recovering if you receive medical care for all physical and/or psychiatric impairments.

-It is imperative that your treating physicians be supportive of your application since it will significantly increase your chances of being successful.
+It is imperative that you are treating physicians be supportive of your application since it will significantly increase your chances of being successful.

 It is important that you apply for benefits as soon as you think you may be eligible.
 The importance of applying as soon as possible is that the process is often long and arduous and can take a significant period of time.
-In addition, you should have all necessary paperwork, i.e.,
+If you have any questions, contact our NJ disability benefits attorney Also, our Pennsylvania disability lawyer and Bucks County disability lawyers can help you. addition, you should have all necessary paperwork, i.e.,

 - birth certificate,